-Most elongate toilets take up about 2” more in the front than the round front toilet, so it is a good idea to get measurements before you buy one.
+Most elongated toilets take up about 2” more in the front than the round front toilet, so it is a good idea to get measurements before you buy one.

-Toilet Design: There are 3 basic toilet designs: one piece, two pieces, or wall mount.
-One piece toilets are generally more expensive but offer a sleeker look and are easier to clean because they have less crevices.
+There are 3 basic toilet designs: one piece, two pieces, or wall mount.
+One piece toilets are generally more expensive but offer a sleeker look and are easier to clean because they have fewer crevices.
 Two piece toilets are the most common and the most competitive in price.
 They also offer the most options when purchasing a toilet.
-Wall mount toilets are not common and will usually only be used when replacing a wall mounted toilet because they require a different rough-in all together.
+Wall mount toilets are not common and will usually only be used when replacing a wall mounted toilet because they require a different rough-in altogether.
 They are generally quite a bit more expensive, but you get the built in bonus making them the only toilets you can sweep under.

 The standard size is still great for the majority of people, it really is just a matter of preference.